docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-Restores the default text character characteristics in the Character panel.
+Restores all characters in the Text layer to the default text character characteristics in the Character panel.

 **Parameters**